 Pieces are flippable to keep track of what can still move.

-“what initially felt like chaos was in fact controllable, like conducting an orchestra, dozens of moving parts but over which you have full control.”
+“What initially felt like chaos was in fact controllable, like conducting an orchestra, dozens of moving parts but over which you have full control.” – Chris Bowler, UK Gaming Media Network

 A stand-alone game of blocking, bluffing, manoeuvre and sacrifice, that plays on the same board as Colour Chess.